-Learn What Moves the SPDR S&P 500 ETF (SPY)
+What Is the SPDR S&P 500 ETF (SPY)

-The SPDR S&P 500 ETF, which trades under the symbol SPY on the NYSEArca exchange, is consistently one of highest volume trading vehicles on US exchanges.
+SPY is consistently one of the highest volume trading vehicles on U.S. exchanges.
 Average volume is typically over 80 million shares, although that does fluctuate over time.
-For many day traders, it's the only ETF/stock they trade, and many investors and hedge funds use it because it represents the S&P 500 index—a basket of 500 major US companies.
-SPDR stands for Standard & Poor's Depositary Receipts.
+For many day traders, it's the only ETF/stock they trade.
+Many investors and hedge funds use SPY because it represents the S&P 500 index—a basket of 500 major U.S. companies.

-Traders every day are willing to trade the ETF, including day traders because they know there will be ample volume there to enter and exit trades.
-The long-standing high volume encourages trading, and in this way, high volume continually produces high volume.
+SPY's longevity has resulted in a trusting relationship between traders and those who manage the fund: State Street.
+Traders are willing to trade the ETF every day, including day traders.
+They know there will be ample volume there to enter and exit trades.
+The long-standing high volume encourages trading, and high volume continually produces high volume in this way.

 How SPY Works

 SPY trades on the stock exchange, so traders can buy or sell their shares/units to or from other market participants.
-Occasionally the price of the unit may not reflect the underlying value of the holdings within a unit.
-This is because the units are traded on an exchange, and euphoria or fear could cause buyers or sellers to push the price above/below the true value of the underlying holdings.
+Occasionally, the price of the unit might not reflect the underlying value of the holdings within a unit because the units are traded on an exchange.
+Euphoria or fear can cause buyers or sellers to push the price above or below the true value of the underlying holdings.

 Traders can view the true value of one SPY unit by looking up symbol "SPY.NV."
 It's updated each morning with the value of holdings.
 NV indicates net asset value.